 A power of attorney can open the door to financial abuse by giving a third party too much autonomy with too little oversight.
 Financial abuse can be as seemingly benign as purchasing groceries with a senior’s credit card, an infraction that could be easily explained as purchases made for the senior.
 It is not in a senior’s best interests to lose complete control of their finances unless they are truly incapable.
 However, there is a grey area during cognitive decline when seniors need extra help and protection, but should still have some measure of control.

 Read-only accounts for relatives are one option being explored by some banks.
 Others are delaying payments for unusual charges until bank staff can verify authenticity.
 A limited power of attorney could help seniors maintain some independence but provide protection if their decision-making is becoming impaired, while safe-guarding against relatives misusing their access.
+Get in touch with an extradition lawyer in Bangkok immediately if you are facing an extradition request.

 Banks as trusted protectors of the community